 The National Pension System is a voluntary defined contribution pension system in India.
-National Pension System, like PPF and EPF is an EEE instrument in India where the entire corpus escapes tax at maturity and entire pension withdrawal amount is tax-free.
+Like PPF and EPF, the National Pension System is an EEE instrument in India where the entire corpus escapes tax at maturity, and the whole pension withdrawal amount is tax-free.

-With a wide range of investment options in the market, it can often be hard to choose which one works best for your requirements.
+With a wide range of investment options in the market, choosing which one works best for your requirements can often be challenging.
 Out of these, National Pension System and Fixed Deposit are often considered as popular and reliable investment options for different financial goals.

-Those looking to make a choice between National Pension Scheme (NPS) and Fixed Deposit, need to know about features and benefits of each of these investment options.
-For most part, NPS is typically considered an essential investment option for any working professional who wishes to save up for a comfortable post-retirement life.
+Those looking to choose between the National Pension Scheme (NPS) and Fixed Deposit need to know about the features and benefits of each of these investment options.
+For the most part, NPS is typically considered an essential investment option for any working professional who wishes to save up for a comfortable post-retirement life.